saiaspire/starter-app-node-express-mongo/README.md

 Node starter REST service with Mongo & Express
 ==============================

-This repo is a starter kit for Node based REST services and comes with APIs to create & login users with sessions
+This repo is a starter kit for Node based REST services and comes with APIs to create & login users with Redis backed sessions

 You can add the APIs specific to your application under [/lib/api](https://github.com/saiaspire/starter-app-node-express-mongo/tree/master/lib/api)